alexmohr/OpenOBD/README.md

 connect to the interface via socket so will not be able to configure baud rates.

 ### ELM 327
-The current version supports a very basic implementation for ELM interfaces using WIFI.
-Interfaces using USB, serial adpaters or bluetooth won't be supported due to the lack of hardware on my side.
-A pull request or a sponsered interface to add support for these would be welcome.
-This software offers to functionality to serve as an ELM server as well.
+This software supportes ELM interfaces using wifi and serial.
-When using this software as ELM server caution is advised because only a very small subset of functions is supported.
+Furthermore can expose the CAN interface with the ELM API altough only a very small command subset is implemented

 ## Building and running
 As this is a work in progress, no pre built binaries are available at the moment.